Money in Indonesia

 Indonesia - Money

-Last month, FocusEconomics Consensus Forecast panelists expected the seven-day reverse repo rate to end 2019 at 6.18% and 2020 at 5.99%.
-A new Consensus Forecast will be published on 16 April.
+FocusEconomics Consensus Forecast panelists currently expect the seven-day reverse repo rate to end 2019 at 5.67% and 2020 at 5.53%.
+These forecasts are likely to be revised down in light of the Bank’s recent move in the upcoming Consensus Forecast, to be published on 20 August.

 Indonesia - Money Data